ankouros/pTerminal/README.md

 make run
 ```

+On Linux the app also creates a system tray icon next to the clock; use it to show/hide the window or exit with confirmation.

 Run `./bin/pterminal --version` (or `pterminal --version`) to see the embedded version, git commit, and build timestamp before launching the UI.

 The Makefile automatically redirects Go module/cache paths to `$XDG_CACHE_HOME/pterminal` (or `$HOME/.cache/pterminal`) so enterprise module systems with read-only defaults still work.
 Missing `pkg-config` `.pc` files are shimmed in the same cache if your distro leaves gaps (common on SLES).